 Albus blanched before having a slight coughing fit, “Wife?
 WIFE!
 She is never going to be my wife; it will be a cold day in Hell if that ever happens.”

-“Then you best invest in a good coat Alby my boy, because I bet that within the next, say six years, you two will be married.
+“Then you better invest in a good coat Alby my boy, because I bet that within the next, say six years, you two will be married.
 Probably with a child called Pedro or something,” Scorpius sounded disgusted at the idea of someone naming their child Pedro; it sounded too much like Pedalo to him.

 “Then you are very sorely mistaken!”
-Albus cried shaking his head and wondering just what his best friend had been eating to cause him to speak such lies.
+Albus cried, shaking his head and wondering just what his best friend had been eating to cause him to speak such lies.